dinhhuy258/sfm.nvim/README.md

 - `ExplorerOpened`: Triggered when the explorer window is opened.
 The payload of the event is a table with the following keys:
   - `winnr`: The number of the window where the explorer is opened.
   - `bufnr`: The number of the buffer associated with the explorer window.
-It does not provide any payload.
 - `ExplorerClosed`: Triggered when the explorer window is closed.
 It does not provide any payload.
 - `ExplorerReloaded`: Triggered when a explorer is reloaded.
 This event is emitted after the explorer tree has finished reloading, and all the files and folders have been re-read.
 Listeners can use this event to update or refresh any state or information that is dependent on the explorer tree.
+It does not provide any payload.
+- `ExplorerRendered`: Triggered when a explorer is rendered.
+This event can be used to perform additional customizations or updates after the explorer has been rendered.
+The payload of the event is a table with the following keys:
+  - `winnr`: The number of the window explorer.
+  - `bufnr`: The number of the buffer associated with the explorer window.
 - `ExplorerRootChanged`: This event is fired when the root of the explorer changes.
 The payload of the event is a table with the following key:
   - `path`: The new root path
 - `FileOpened`: Triggered when a file is opened in the explorer.
 The payload of the event is a table with the following key: